Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Introduction

 In order to distinguish different contributions to $\onbb$ decay, one needs to study the correlated signals in the high-energy and low-energy (or high-precision) frontiers~\cite{Cirigliano:2022oqy}.
 Complementary collider probes of LNV responsible for $\onbb$ decay at colliders have been explored in the context of ultraviolet (UV) complete models~\cite{Prezeau:2003xn, Allanach:2009iv, Tello:2010am, Cirigliano:2018yza, Li:2020flq, Li:2022cuq,Bolton:2021hje} and simplified models~\cite{Bonnet:2012kh, Helo:2013dla, Helo:2013ika, Peng:2015haa, Harz:2021psp, Li:2021fvw, Graesser:2022nkv}.
 At the Large Hadron Collider (LHC), searching for same-sign charged leptons pairs plus di-jets~\cite{Keung:1983uu} provides a unique test of TeV-scale lepton number violation~\cite{Helo:2013ika,Peng:2015haa,Nemevsek:2018bbt, Harz:2021psp,Nemevsek:2023hwx}.
 Besides the LNV searches, the lepton-number-conserving (LNC) searches, including direct searches for new particles and precision tests of SM interactions, offer a valuable diagnostic of the BSM models, see for example Refs.~\cite{Helo:2013ika,Dev:2018sel,Du:2022vso}.\\

-Working within the framework of the left-right symmetric model (LRSM)~\cite{Mohapatra:1974gc,Mohapatra:1979ia,Mohapatra:1980yp}, we will study $\onbb$ decay and its interplay with precision measurements of parity-violating Møller scattering and collider searches, focusing on the doubly-charged scalar in the right-handed sector.
+Working within the framework of the left-right symmetric model (LRSM)~\cite{Pati:1974yy,Mohapatra:1974gc,Mohapatra:1974hk,Senjanovic:1975rk,Senjanovic:1978ev}, we will study $\onbb$ decay and its interplay with precision measurements of parity-violating Møller scattering and collider searches, focusing on the doubly-charged scalar in the right-handed sector.
 The LRSM provides a natural origin of neutrino masses in the type-I and type-II seesaw mechanisms, in which right-handed neutrinos and scalar triplets are introduced.
 Due to the right-handed charged currents, non-standard contributions to $\onbb$ decay arise~\cite{Mohapatra:1980yp}, which may dominate over those from the exchange of light active neutrinos~\cite{Prezeau:2003xn, Tello:2010am, Li:2020flq}.
 The scalar potential of the model is provided with doubly-charged scalars from the left-right scalar triplets.
 The mass and Yukawa couplings of the doubly-charged scalar in the left-handed sector are severely constrained by charged lepton flavor violation (CLFV)~\cite{Tello:2010am, Dinh:2012bp, Barry:2013xxa, Dev:2018sel, Barrie:2022ake}.
-On the contrary, doubly-charged scalar in the right-handed sector can evade such constraints if the left-right symmetry is not imposed in the Yukawa interactions~\cite{Dev:2018sel,Fukuyama:2022dhe} as compared to the minimal LRSM~\cite{Mohapatra:1979ia,Mohapatra:1980yp}.\\
+On the contrary, a doubly-charged scalar in the right-handed sector could have a mass much lower than its counterpart in the left-handed sector, as is the case in non-minimal LRSMs~\cite{Chang:1983fu,Sahu:2006pf,Deppisch:2014zta,Pritimita:2016fgr,Akhmedov:2024rvp} and its interactions can evade the CLFV constraints if the left-right symmetry is not imposed in the Yukawa interactions~\cite{Dev:2018sel,Akhmedov:2024rvp}\,\footnote{ In the minimal LRSM (mLRSM)~\cite{Mohapatra:1979ia,Mohapatra:1980yp}, the CLFV constraints on the right-handed doubly-charged scalar can also be avoided by assuming that its Yukawa coupling is diagonal~\cite{Fukuyama:2022dhe,Belfkir:2023lot}, and neutrinos obtain masses via the type-I seesaw mechanism. }. \\

+The interaction of the doubly-charged scalar in the right-handed sector (hereafter right-handed doubly-charged scalar) with electrons not only induces a contribution to $\onbb$ decay but also to parity-violating asymmetries in polarized Møller scattering, Bhabha scattering, and the same-sign di-electron plus di-jet signature in proton-proton collisions.
+If Møller experiments or future Bhabha scattering in $e^+ e^-$ collisions observe deviations from the SM, such signals could be explained within non-manifest LRSM.
+To further determine whether the underlying physics is associated with lepton number violation, one can search for the $\onbb$ decay signals.
+Conversely, if a signal is observed in $\onbb$ decay, its origin in the LRSM can be tested by searching for deviations in Møller or Bhabha scattering experiments.
+In that case, compatibility with neutrino masses and CLFV constraints would again point toward some variant of the LRSM, possibly incorporating $D$-parity breaking~\cite{Chang:1983fu,Sahu:2006pf,Deppisch:2014zta,Akhmedov:2024rvp}.\\